15 Steps to Choosing the Right Nursing School

 The NCLEX pass rate says a lot about a nursing school’s program.
 As you research nursing schools, ask for information about the pass rate for first-time NLCEX testing.
 Because the NCLEX tests your ability to apply the knowledge and skills you learned as a nursing student, schools with low NCLEX pass rates should never be your first choice.

-5 Factors to Consider When Choosing Between Online And On-Campus Nursing School
+5 Factors to Consider When Choosing Between Online and On-Campus Nursing School

 One of the most important things to consider when choosing the right nursing school is whether you want to go to school on-campus or online.